MetPX/sr3-examples/empty-amqp-pump/sr3_101_Introduction.rst

 * "Sources" groupings of data by originating org (replaced cluster routing.)
 * Python plugin API, addreses initial inflexibilities.
 * extensive python re-factor from 2020-2023 resulting in sr3 (Sarracenia version 3)
+  * 20% code size reduction
-  * there is now only one algorithm for all components.
+  * one algorithm for all components, and more commonality and consistency.
   * MQTT (another queueing protocol besides AMQP.)
+  * different, more pythonic plugin architecture
 * The C implementation exists and is integrated so both can be used together
   * subset (components: post,watch + shovel )
   * typically 10x lighter/faster than python, but no API.